 Spatchcocking

 Spatchcocking a chicken can result in a quicker cooking time.
 This means that the chicken is less likely to dry out.
 This is a great thing to keep in mind when cooking chicken.
-It may also result in a crispy skin.
+It may also result in crispy skin.

 However, you can successfully cook a juicy chicken without spatchcocking it.
 If you don’t mind the look of a spatchcocked chicken, go for it!
 But if you want to plate a whole chicken, skip this step.